sjain882/OMSI-Crossing-Editor-Tools/.github/README.md

 ‎
 ## License:

 This software is licensed under the GNU General Public License v3 (GPL-3) licence.
-Please see https://www.gnu.
+Please see https://www.gnu.org/licenses/gpl-3.0.en.html for more information.

 ‎
 ## Credits: